stealthgyro/radarrAnnounced/README.md

-# sonarrAnnounced
+# radarrAnnounced

-Python script to notify sonarr of tracker announcements from IRC announce channels.
+Python script to notify sonarr of tracker announcements from IRC announce channels.  (literally just forked so likely still sonarrAnnounced, work has just begun DON'T EXPECT THIS TO WORK!))
+1st draft after all the changes....

 ## Requirements
 1. Python 3.5.2 or newer